hyryel/com.unity.multiplayer.docs/docs/installation/migratingfromUNet.md

     bool approve = true;
     bool createPlayerObject = true;

     // The Prefab hash.
-Use null to use the default player prefab
+Use null to use the default Player prefab
     // If using this hash, replace "MyPrefabHashGenerator" with the name of a Prefab added to the NetworkPrefabs field of your NetworkManager object in the scene ulong? prefabHash = NetworkpawnManager.GetPrefabHashFromGenerator("MyPrefabHashGenerator");